epfl-ada/ada-2022-project-adamantiumforgers/README.md

 - A dataset with only the featured media (59 medias)
 - A dataset with all the media identified on the website (1279 medias)

-5 kind of data have beeen extracted from the website regarding the medias:
+5 kind of data have been extracted from the website regarding the medias:
 - name
 - political bias given by [Allsides][3]
 - confidence level on bias of [Allsides][3]